-5 things to take to your next doctor visit
+5 things to take to a doctor checkup

-Be ready with these essentials and practical pointers:
+Be ready for your checkup with these essentials and practical pointers

 Quick tip: Don’t forget preventive care.
 Ask your doctor what screenings and vaccines are right for you.

-- A buddy If you have trouble recalling what your doctor says, it may be helpful to invite a family member or friend.
+A buddy.
+If you have trouble recalling what your doctor says, it may be helpful to invite a family member or friend.
 Remember these extras: Take a notepad to jot down the must-remember items.
 Ask your doctor for a printout of instructions.